nathanbronson/NANDEvo/README.md

 a binary function approximator

 ## About
 NANDEvo is an evolutionary algorithm meant to approximate an arbitrary black box binary function from inputs and associated outputs.
-It uses a complete string protocol to encode logic functions.
+It uses a complete string protocol to encode digital logic functions.
 Functions are composed of only universal NAND gates.

 This codebase includes the code for a `Scheme` (a complete string protocol for binary functions including utilities to convert from string instructions to Python functions), an evolutionary algorithm to `evolve` these functions, a few simple `Datasets`, and utilities to evaluate a function's `fitness`.